-A, --action [flag]action

 --draw-exif

-(only if compiled with exif=1) display some EXIF information in the bottom left corner, similar to using --info with exiv2 / exifgrep.
+(optional feature, available in this build) display some EXIF information in the bottom left corner, similar to using --info with exiv2 / exifgrep.

 -d, --draw-filename

-Draw the filename at the top-left of the image.
+Draw the file name at the top-left of the image.

 --draw-tinted

-Show overlay texts (as created by --draw-filename et al) on a semi-transparent background to improve their readability
+Show overlay texts (as created by --draw-filename et al) on a semi-transparent background to improve their readability.

 -f, --filelist file